ViRu-ThE-ViRuS/configs/README.md

 - I use iTerm2 as Terminal.app on MacOS doesn't support truecoloring as of yet
 - The profile configuration is `Virus.json`

+#### Alacritty
+- I am experimenting with Alacritty as my primary terminal, because it is significantly faster in my uses and doesn't have major sideeffects other than the lack of tabs in it and font ligatures
+- `$ brew cask install alacritty`
+The configuration file is `alacritty.yml` located in `~/.config/alacritty/`

 #### NeoVim
 - I use NeoVim, because, well...
 I use a Mac
 - `$ brew install neovim`